yelloSA96/learn/prompting/prompts.md

 Context: Working with a team hoping to utilise a new AI LLM service, the team is wanting to build a meaningful chat application for a competition.
 User: I am wanting to get some ideas or suggestions that you would see most impact of a chat bot service in the financial services?

+Extending this concept
+You are a secretary of [target audience]. <task>

+- [Tone]: In the style of a 11 year old.
+- [Goal]: With a focus on the 16th century
+- [Length]: In 100 words/in 5 bullet points
+- [Quotes]: Include exact quotes from the source material.